navya3416/MacAddress_api/README.md

       If you want check another Mac Address enter 1 dont want enter 0

-step 5: if user found any difficult run the script when user type Help it will show READme.md file
+ If user found any difficult run the script when user type Help it will show READme.md file

-                                        python3 wrap.py Help
+                                        python3 mac_utility.py Help